Rescued sailboat family returns safely to California aboard Navy ship

 Defending their decision to set sail with their young children, Eric Kaufman issued a statement from sea on Sunday saying, "This is how our family has lived for seven years. ...
 We remain confident that we prepared as well as any sailing crew could."

-Lieutenant Colonel Nando Polo of the Air National Guard said the father approached him after the family arrived in port and "basically apologized for putting us through all this."

-"I told him he did fine, and he doesn't owe anyone an apology," Polo said.
-"Even when things went wrong for him, he made all the right decisions.
-He saved his family."

-(Reporting by Marty Graham; Writing and additional reporting by Steve Gorman in Los Angeles; Editing by Cynthia Johnston, Jonathan Oatis and Ken Wills)
+(Reporting by Marty Graham; Writing and additional reporting by Steve Gorman in Los Angeles; Editing by Cynthia Johnston and Jonathan Oatis)